Electrical Home Safety Inspection

 Main Electrical Panel

 The main electrical panel is the heart of your entire electrical system.
 Electrical panels serve as the distribution center for electricity as they push the electricity through wires or circuits to different electrical systems in your home to keep it powered on.
 The main panel should be thoroughly inspected every year to make sure the wire connections are properly tightened and the breakers are properly connected to the buss bars, which are metallic strips or bars that conduct electricity within the main panel.
 We also use an infrared heat scan of your electrical panel to insure there aren’t any problematic hot spots developing.
 Without a highly reliable and functioning electrical panel, nothing will work the way it’s supposed to.
-That is why it’s important to have a Master Electrician perform annual inspections and maintenance on your main electrical panel.

 A GFCI device protects us from receiving electric shocks from faults in the electrical devices we use in our home.
 It works by comparing the input current on the hot side to the output current on the neutral side.
 A GFCI acts as a circuit breaker of sorts, shutting off power to the outlet and devices in use when a ground fault is detected.
 GFCI outlets should be tested once a month for safety reasons and every year by a professional electrician.
 They should be installed in the kitchen, bathrooms, and all outdoor outlets.